johnnyclem/jeopardy/README.md

 npm run build
 ```

-After building you can serve the files locally with:
+To build and serve the files locally run:

 ```bash
 npm run start
 ```

+This command compiles the project and then serves the built files at <http://localhost:8080>.

 The sample game data is stored in `src/scrapedGame.ts`.
 Run the scraper in `src/scraper/scraper.ts` to generate your own and copy the output to that file.

-Open the `operator/operator.html` and `presentation/presentation.html` pages at http://localhost:1234 when running `npm run dev`, or http://localhost:8080 when running `npm run start`, in your browser.
+Open the `operator/operator.html` and `presentation/presentation.html` pages at <http://localhost:1234> when running `npm run dev`, or <http://localhost:8080> when running `npm run start`, in your browser.

 ## "Clue" vs "question" vs "answer"